nemobaker/bullseye/README.md

     npm install
     npm start

-Then just open http://localhost:8080 in your browser!
+Open http://localhost:8080 in your browser!